igormiktor/cmake-avr-toolchain/README.md

 # cmake-avr-toolchain
-Toolchin for cross-compiling to AVR microcontrollers using GCC
+Toolchain for cross-compiling to AVR microcontrollers using GCC

+None of the AVR toolchains for cmake I foun worked quite the way I wanted, so took some of the ideas I liked from others and merged them into a toolchain file that works for me.